plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

     but it can be excluded between two symbols by inserting an underscore `_`, e.g., [`num ::= '-'?_decimal`].

-- *`Lexis`* introduces one or more grammar productions for the lexical (regular or context-free) syntax of the language, together with meta-variables ranging over the specified *strings* of characters.
+*`Lexis`* introduces one or more grammar productions for the lexical (regular or context-free) syntax of the language, together with meta-variables ranging over the specified *strings* of characters.

   - The range of characters from `'c1'` to `'c2'` is specified by `'c1'-'c2'`.
     For example, [`decimal`] is defined as `('0'-'9')+`.
   - Layout (including comments) is implicitly *excluded* everywhere in *`Lexis`*.
   - *`Lexis`* productions are otherwise specified as for *`Syntax`*.

-- Parsers generated from grammars for abstract syntax are usually ambiguous.
+Parsers generated from grammars for abstract syntax are usually ambiguous.
 Associativity, relative priority, and lexical disambiguation are currently specified separately, using notation from SDF, embedded in multi-line comments `/*...*/`.

+### Translation of languages to funcons

-- *`Semantics`* introduces a declaration of a translation function from ASTs (with strings as leaves) to funcon terms.
+*`Semantics`* introduces a declaration of a translation function from ASTs (with strings as leaves) to funcon terms.

   - A translation function takes a single AST (or string) as argument,